 In most species, this condition is less common than hypothyroidism.

-Another interesting but rare cause of hyperthyroidism is called thyrotoxicosis .
+Another exciting but rare cause of hyperthyroidism is called thyrotoxicosis.

-The common signs of hyperthyroidism are basically the opposite of those seen in hypothyroidism, and include nervousness, insomnia , high heart rate, eye disease and anxiety.
+The common signs of hyperthyroidism are the opposite of those seen in hypothyroidism, including nervousness, insomnia, high heart rate, eye disease, and anxiety.